1st Armoured Division (United Kingdom): Background and formation

 During the interwar period, the British Army examined the lessons it learnt during the First World War and determined there was a need to experiment with and develop theories of manoeuvre and armoured warfare.
 The short-lived Experimental Mechanized Force was created and the army moved towards mechanisation to improve its battlefield mobility.
 During the early 1930s, General Archibald Montgomery-Massingberd, the Chief of the Imperial General Staff (CIGS), advocated for the formation of a tank-based force, dubbed a Mobile Division, that would be used to screen the advance of the British Expeditionary Force (BEF), as had the Cavalry Division in 1914.
 In early 1937, British planners assumed a European war would be fought against Germany, and a BEF would be dispatched to Europe to supplement Franco-Belgian forces.
 The BEF was to consist of one mobile and four infantry divisions.
 The former would ideally be dispatched seven days into such a war and around one week ahead of the infantry.
 By the end of the year, the timetable had been updated to the entire force being ready to embark 21 days into a war.

 During 1937, the army was split on how to implement an armoured formation.
 General John Burnett-Stuart argued for a formation of cavalry regiments, equipped with light tanks, to be used in a screening role.
 Colonel Percy Hobart, deputy director for staff studies, favoured a more-balanced force that would include light tanks, more-heavily armoured-and-armed tanks, mechanised infantry, and supporting arms.
 B. H. Liddell Hart, a military theorist, supported this idea and influenced Leslie Hore-Belisha, the Secretary of State for War, on the subject.
 The division announced in November was based on Hobart's idea.
 The Mobile Division was formed with six light-tank regiments that were split between the 1st Light and the 2nd Light Armoured Brigades; three regiments of medium tanks that formed the Tank Brigade; two motorised infantry battalions, and two artillery regiments.
 It was intended for the formation to be 620-armoured-vehicles strong, but it had only around one-eighth of these vehicles on formation.
 The lack of armoured vehicles resulted in trucks being used for training in lieu of tanks.
 David French, a historian who wrote about the development of the British Army during this period, commented that cavalry officers largely supported mechanisation, but resisted turning their regiments into motorised infantry.
-They argued that light tanks better-replaced horses and allowed the regiments to continue their traditional reconnaissance role.
+They argued that light tanks were a better replacement for horses, and allowed the regiments to continue their traditional reconnaissance role.
 French stated that this had a detrimental effect on the Mobile Division, which became 'tank heavy' with too few supporting infantry and the light-tank regiments exclusively committed to reconnaissance.
 A rhinoceros, being the most-heavily-armoured animal, was chosen as the divisional insignia.
-The design included white standing rhinoceros on a black oval.
+The design included a white standing rhinoceros on a black oval.